Private Dutch Elm Disease Insurance

 HOW CAN PROPERTY OWNERS BEST HELP THEIR ELM TREES?

 Proactively managing the health and maintenance of elm trees will help them to stay as healthy as possible so that they can defend themselves against DED.
 The City recommends that elm trees be inspected at least every 3 years by a certified and/or qualified arborist.
-The arborist may recommend maintenance that includes regular deadwood pruning and/or injections that are proven to be 98% effective in preventing initial DED infection.
+Recommend maintenance may include regular deadwood pruning and/or injections that are proven to be 98% effective in preventing initial DED infection.

 Tree maintenance should always be completed by qualified, certified, and fully insured tree care professionals.
 Please note that maintenance is strongly recommended and beneficial to elm trees, but not required for participation in the insurance program.